 Mill Creek water quality and safety will be improved by a proposed dam removal in collaboration with the OEPA planning and funding, TNC oversight.

 Marked hiking trails enable visitors to bird, fish, hike, kayak/canoe, photograph, and picnic.

 Future trail improvements may provide educational and X-country ski experiences.

 Primitive.
 Portable restroom.
 No running water.
 Some benches along the trail.
-Observation dock on Lampson Lake.
+Observation/fishing dock on Lampson Lake.